packit/packit-service/CONTRIBUTING.md

 Otherwise you can run the same using _Openshift_ and following the instructions below.

+### Running "reverse-dep" tests locally

+In order to use a locally checked out, development version of Packit in the test image, build a "reverse-dep" test image:

+    make build-revdep-test-image

+By default, 'packit' is expected to be found at `../packit`.
+Set `PACKIT_PATH` to customize this.

+Once the image is built, run the tests in a container as usual:

+    make check-in-container

 ### Openshift tests using requre

 This testsuite uses [requre project](https://github.com/packit/requre) project to